Darren Rogers (rugby league): Background

 Rogers was born on 6 May 1974 in Wakefield, West Yorkshire, England.
 He played junior rugby league at Stanley Rangers before being signed by Dewsbury in May 1991.

 Playing career

 International honours

 Darren Rogers won caps for England while at Castleford in 1999 against France (2 matches), and in the 2000 Rugby League World Cup against Russia, Fiji, and Ireland.

 Career Records

-Darren Rogers holds the Castleford 'Most Tries In A Season' record, with 23-tries scored in 1999.
+Darren Rogers use to hold the Castleford 'Most Tries In A Season' record, with 23-tries scored in 1999.
 Darren Rogers scored 206 tries in his career.